hipe/tmx/lib/skylab/headless/doc/issues/094-precedence-rules-for-logical-taxonomies.md

 # the purpose and scope of this document..

-..is to present the concept of "node" and "taxonomy", and then the concept of "axis" on top of then. we then enumerate all known axes and then propose an order of precedence for those axes.
+..is to present the concept of "node" and "taxonomy", and then the concept of "axis" on top of them. we then enumerate all known axes and then propose an order of precedence for those axes.

 # understanding the meaning of "node" in this context